wintercms/packager/README.md

 # Packager

-Run Composer commands within a PHP application.
-This library acts as a PHP wrapper for Composer commands, allowing package management through PHP.
+Run Composer commands and execute Composer searches and queries within a PHP application.
+This library acts as a PHP wrapper for Composer commands, allowing package management through PHP, and uses a combination of Composer, the Packagist API and your own project lockfile to derive information about the packages installed or available.

 You technically *do not* need Composer to be installed, as this library will bring in the Composer application as a dependency - however, you will need Composer to install this library itself.